Sewing Machine Needle Sizes – A Basic Guide

 Another setback is that the thread can easily slide off the needle when sewing if you pull it with too much force.
 In addition, sewers have to stabilize the needle to avoid losing the thread constantly.

-Related: What is a Walking Foot?
+Related: How to use a Walking Foot?

 Triple And Twin Sewing Needles